juju/docs/src/en/developer-layer-example.md

 ## Writing a layer by example

-In this document we will be writing a charm layer for Vanilla.
+In this document, we will be writing a charm layer for Vanilla.
 Vanilla is an open source, themeable, pluggable, and multi-lingual forum software, which enables communities to host a forum for discussion topics at scale.
 Powered by PHP and MySQL, Vanilla is a fine example of a three-tiered application: